-For clothing donations, we suggest calling ahead to ensure that we have capacity to accept your donation.
+Please call in advance to ensure that we have capacity to accept your donation.
 Contact: Kaelyn Rushforth at 503-288-8177 ext.
 286.

 Due to safety regulations for children, in-kind donations listed with ǂ must be new and unopened in their original packaging.

 - Diapers ǂ

 - Baby wipes ǂ

 - Cribs ǂ